 Applicants need not complete all prerequisite courses before applying, but seven of the nine required classes must be completed before an admissions decision can be made.
 All prerequisite courses must be completed at a regionally accredited institution and taken in an on-campus format before entering the program.
 The program has a Pre-Fall start (late May).

 Degree & GPA

 Students must complete their Bachelor’s degree at a regionally accredited institution before the start date of the program.
-An overall GPA and a science GPA of a 3.0 is required; a 3.3 or higher is more competitive.
+An overall GPA, a science GPA, and a prerequisite GPA of a 3.25 is required; a 3.4 or higher is more competitive.

 Courses & Credits

 34 semester credits from specific course areas.
 Courses must be completed with a minimum grade of a “B” or better in each prerequisite course.
 You need not complete all prerequisite courses before you apply, but the majority (7/9) must be completed before an admissions decision can be made.
 All prerequisite courses must be completed at a regionally accredited institution and taken in an on-campus format before you enter the program.
 The program has a pre-fall start (late May).

 |General Biology I with Lab*

 * Other acceptable Biology courses include Cell Biology, Genetics, Organismal Biology, and Developmental Biology